khancyr/ardupilot_gazebo/README.md

 You will also need to edit ArduPilot Parameter SYSID_THISMAV to be unique from one another for the GCS connection

 ### Example
-See simulating 3 IRIS quadcopter at once tutorial from Jonathan Lopes Florêncio https://www.youtube.com/watch?v=3c7EhVMaqKY&feature=youtu.be
+Look simulation of 3 IRIS quadcopter at once from Jonathan Lopes Florêncio https://www.youtube.com/watch?v=3c7EhVMaqKY&feature=youtu.be

 ## Troubleshooting